alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 A default external administrator account was automatically created for the user you were logged in as when you initially created the Azure AD.
 This user should also not be used for administering the Azure AD, as it is not controlled by this AD.
 You will delete this user after creating a new **native** administrator account for yourself and the other administrators of the Safe Haven.

-:warning: In order to avoid being a single point of failure, we strongly recommend that you add other administrators in addition to yourself.
+:maple_leaf: In order to avoid being a single point of failure, we strongly recommend that you add other administrators in addition to yourself.

 ### Add internal administrator accounts for yourself and others

-:warning: You **must** create and activate a **native** administrator account for yourself.
-You will delete the default external administrator account in the next step.
-Later steps will also require use of a **native** admin account with mobile phone and alternate email address set.
+Several later steps will require the use of a **native** administrator account with a valid mobile phone and email address.
+You must therefore create and activate a **native** administrator account for yourself.

+:maple_leaf: We strongly recommend that you delete the default external administrator account after creating the native account

 #### Create a new account for each administrator (including yourself)